wizards-of-lua/wizards-of-lua/docs/_posts/2017-08-28-how-to-create-a-multicolor-floor-of-wool.md

 A smart wizard can already do things that are otherwise quite difficult to achive.

 For now, let's concentrate on the manipulation of the blocky aspects.
-For example, the following spell can create a big multicolor floor of wool in seconds:
+For example, the following spell can create a big multicolor floor of wool in seconds.

 ```lua
 w=10;